-Okay, so, this is an experimental page.
-I’ll see how it goes.
-But given the self-imposed limitations placed on the lists of Antiguan and Barbudan writing (i.e. only listing published books, book length anthologies, and CDs), I thought here would be a good place to list creative pieces by Antiguans and Barbudans accepted to established literary journals, festivals, and contests (not pieces posted only to personal blogs) as I discover (and in some cases, re-discover) them.
-Initially, this will focus on pieces accessible online because those are easiest to find; but it will not be limited to these, in time.
+This page has grown fairly quickly, so I’m breaking it up in to two pages.
+For N – Z, go here.
+For books, go here.
+This is exclusively for creative pieces by Antiguans and Barbudans accepted to established literary journals, festivals (and other notable literary platforms), and contests (not pieces posted only to personal blogs) as I discover (and in some cases, re-discover) them.
+Primarily, the focus is on pieces accessible online (i.e. linkable) because those are easiest to find; but it is not limited to these.
+It is intended as a record of our publications and presentation of creative works beyond sole authored books.
+Naturally, I’ll miss some things.
 You can recommend (in fact, I welcome your recommendations), but, as with all areas of the site, additions/subtractions are at the discretion of the admin.

 AIRALL, ZAHRA – The Looking Glass – in Theorizing Homophobias in the Caribbean – Complexities of Place, Desire and Belonging – 2012